 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-Stakeholder Consultation
+State and Stakeholder Consultation by an Applicant or Contractor

-1. Consultation with States and Stakeholders shall be inclusive and transparent, be conducted in a timely manner [and in accordance with Regulation 93 ter].
+1. Consultation with States and Stakeholders shall be inclusive and transparent [and], be conducted in a timely manner [and in accordance with Regulation 93 ter].

-1 bis Where these Regulations require consultation with States and Stakeholders by an applicant, or a Contractor, consultation shall be conducted in accordance with this Regulation, applicable Standards, and taking into consideration Guidelines.
+[]1 bis Where these Regulations require consultation with States and Stakeholders by an applicant, or a Contractor, consultation shall be conducted in accordance with this Regulation, applicable Standards, and taking into consideration Guidelines.

-2. The applicant or Contractor shall provide the Secretary General with a list of [potentially directly affected] Stakeholders [and States within scope of Regulation 93 ter].
+2. Alt The applicant or Contractor shall identify a list of Stakeholders and States, including States within the scope of Regulation 93 ter.

-3. At least 2 weeks before the consultation begins, the Secretary General shall correspond directly with all States and [potentially directly affected] Stakeholders advising that that the consultation will occur and shall publish such advice at the Authority’s website.

-4. The Secretary General shall determine the consultation period for each consultation, which shall begin on the date of the publication of a notice of consultation and may not be less than:
+4. The Applicant or Contractor shall determine the consultation period for each consultation, which shall begin on the date of the publication of a notice of consultation and may not be less than [90] Days.

-a) [45]/[60] Days for a consultation relating to a scoping report prepared pursuant to Regulation 47 bis; and

-b) [60]/[90] Days for all other consultations.

 5. The Secretary General shall prepare a notice of consultation.
-The notice of consultation shall invite States and Stakeholders to make submissions to the consultation, describe the matters on which submissions are sought, include the documentation that is the subject of consultation and other relevant information, and specify the final date for submissions.
-The applicant or Contractor shall provide the Secretary General with all information and documentation required to prepare a notice of consultation.
+The notice of consultation shall invite Member States and Observers to make submissions to the consultation, describe the matters on which submissions are sought, include the documentation that is the subject of consultation and other relevant information, and specify the final date for submissions.

-6. The Secretary General shall publish the notice of consultation at the Authority’s website and send written notice of consultation to States and [potentially directly affected] Stakeholders.
+6. The Secretary General shall publish the notice of consultation on the Authority’s website.

-7. During the consultation period, the applicant or Contractor shall [endeavour to] conduct engagement with States and [potentially directly affected] Stakeholders public engagement,] and in accordance with [Regulation 93 ter] applicable Standards, and taking into [consideration] Guidelines.
-The Secretary General may direct the applicant or Contractor to conduct such meetings, workshops and engagement.
+7. During the consultation period, the applicant or Contractor shall conduct engagement with States and Stakeholders [ and in accordance with [Regulation 93 ter] applicable Standards, and taking into consideration Guidelines.
+The Secretary General may, [in consultation with the relevant applicant or Contractor,] direct the applicant or Contractor to conduct such meetings, workshops and engagement [or facilitate such meetings, workshops and other forms of engagement].

-8. The Secretary General shall receive all submissions
+[7. bis.
+The applicant or Contractor shall organize at least one public meeting during the consultation period to allow stakeholders to ask questions and express their concerns directly.]

+Regulation 93 bis bis

+Stakeholder Consultation by the Authority

+The Authority shall conduct Stakeholder consultations and facilitate public access to information and participation in the Authority's decision-making under these regulations in accordance with the Authority's policy and procedures on public consultation and participation and any applicable Standards and taking into account Guidelines.

 Please indicate the rationale for the proposal.
 [150-word limit]